 Because we cover the entire United States, we see attorneys who each year are attempting to relocate to Colorado because they like the mountains, Las Vegas because they like the nightlife, Paris because they like the culture, San Diego because they like the beach, Portland because they like the music scene, New Orleans because they had so much fun at Mardi Gras, and so forth.
 In a heated economic climate, where firms were literally begging for attorneys, we often made these placements with some frequency.
 Our candidates were more than open regarding their specific reasons for relocating with us, and the firms hired them anyway.
 In a poor economic climate, though, firms are far more prejudicial and unlikely to accept such reasons.
 It is simply not in their best interests to do so.
 Indeed, few attorneys who relocate for reasons such as this are likely to find happiness in their next positions.

 Because this is somewhat of a sensitive subject, we have saved the discussion of relocating to join a spouse or significant other for last.
 At the outset, we should point out that the generalizations we are about to point out do not apply to all firms.
 Nevertheless, we are repeating something that we have heard over and over from law firms.
 Law firms are not always open to an attorney's relocating to join a spouse or significant other.
-The reason is because in the firm's mind, it connotes that someone other than you is responsible for your career.
+The reason is that in the firm's mind, it connotes that someone other than you is responsible for your career.
 If you are relocating to join a spouse who has found a better job, will you move again if he/she finds a better job a few years down the road?
 If your significant other or spouse does not like where you are currently living, will he/she like the next place you move?

 At their cores, most law firms are craving attorneys who can contribute to the overall stability of the firm.
 If you are going to make partner in a large law firm, or even assume a high level of responsibility with clients, law firms do not like to think that someone close to you may potentially influence their bottom line and your career at some unstated time in the future.
 In addition, the practice of law is extremely demanding.
 Most attorneys practicing in large cities have a very difficult time holding together families given the demands of their jobs.
 While the demands of the legal profession are another topic altogether, firms generally expect their attorneys to be the ones with the primary job responsibilities and their spouses or significant others to be the ones on the sidelines supporting that effort.
 This statement sounds backward, and we are not necessarily expressing approval for this line of thought.
 Nevertheless, this is how many law firms think, and it is something you need to keep in mind when explaining your reasons for moving.